Trip Facts

 Accommodation: Camping

-Today is also an essential day for acclimatization.
-Before passing the French pass over to our campsite in Hidden valley, it’s wise to spend a rest day around the base camp area.
+Today is an important day for acclimatization.
+Before crossing the French Pass to reach our campsite in Hidden Valley, it’s wise to take a rest day around the base camp area.
+Your leader will organize a training session on using an ice axe and crampons—essential mountaineering skills needed to safely cross the high passes on the way to Jomsom.

-Day 15: Trek Dhaulagiri Base Camp – Hidden Valley via French Col
+Day 15: Trek to Hidden Valley via French Col

 Accommodation: Camping